truward/brikar/README.md

 # Notes

-## How to Implement Simplest Microservice
+## How to Implement Simplest Microservice Using Brikar

 10000 foot view:

 * First, create a parent pom, say ``hello/pom.xml``
 * Create three subprojects:
 * One - model definition, say ``hello-model``.
-This module will contain protocol buffer model definition and service interface contract
+This module will contain protocol buffer model definition and service interface contract.
 * Other - for server, that will implement and expose service contract from ``hello-model``, say ``hello-server``
 * Third (optional) - for client definition, that will contain sample client implementation that will access remote server using contract from ``hello-model``

 See also samples in ``sample`` folder.
+The structure of samples is identical to the one descibed above.

 ## How Metric Logging Looks Like